DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ---
-title: "Teacher salaries and benefits"
+title: "Teaching salaries and benefits"
 heading: "Salaries and benefits"
 description: |-
   Teacher starting salaries are between £25,714 and £32,157, depending where you teach.
 Find out about teacher pay scales, pensions and benefits here.